-The Salem Quadrangle is located in southeastern Iowa on the Southern Iowa Drift Plain landform region (Prior and Kohrt, 2006).
-The map area is dominated by loess-mantled till plains in the uplands and glacial outwash and finer-grained alluvial deposits within the Skunk River and its tributaries.
-Stratigraphically, this area contains Wisconsin age Peoria Formation loess deposits mantling Pre-Illinoian age glacial deposits.
-Illinoian glacial deposits, which are only present in a small area of southeastern Iowa, are located just to the east of the mapping area.
-The terminal moraine is between approximately two and three miles to the east of the Salem Quadrangle.
-The thickness of Quaternary materials varies widely across the quadrangle, generally ranging from 0 to 18 m (0-60 ft) and reaching a maximum thickness of 50 m (165 ft) in a bedrock valley in the northeastern part of the mapping area.
-Shallow rock areas, as identified on the county soil surveys (Lockridge, 1979; Seaholm, 1985), are located along Sugar Creek as well as the Skunk River and its tributaries including Fish and Bogue creeks.
+The Donnellson Quadrangle is located in southeastern Iowa on the Southern Iowa Drift Plain landform region (Prior and Kohrt, 2006).
+The map area is dominated by loess mantled till plains in the uplands, and coarse to fine grained alluvial deposits within Sugar Creek and its tributaries.
+Glacial till is only exposed in drainages and steep sideslopes.
+The Quaternary stratigraphy of the region consists of 2 to 5 m (7-15 ft) of Peoria Formation loess over a well-developed Yarmouth-Sangamon paleosol formed in Pre-Illinoian till.
+The Illinoian moraine lies less than three miles to the east of the Donnellson Quadrangle.
+The thickness of Quaternary materials varies widely across the quadrangle generally ranging from 0 to 18 m (0-60 ft).
+Based on well data, the maximum thickness is 55 m (180 ft) in the southern part of the mapping area.
+Bedrock exposures are found along Sugar Creek and its tributaries.
+Mississippian and Pennsylvanian units dominate the bedrock surface.
+An accompanying map of the bedrock geology of the Donnellson Quadrangle has been published concurrently with this map.

-Mapping the Mount Pleasant and Salem quadrangles is the third phase of a multi-year program to map the surficial and bedrock geology of southeast Iowa.
+Mapping the Donnellson and West Point quadrangles is the fourth phase of a multi-year program to map the surficial and bedrock geology of southeast Iowa.
 It has been nearly 40 years since Hallberg (1980a,b) established the stratigraphy for the Illinoian and Pre-Illinoian glacial advances in eastern and southeastern Iowa.
-The majority of the drill cores and outcrops for those studies were to the north and east of the Salem Quadrangle and provide the stratigraphic framework for the mapping area.
-Additional data available since that time (LIDAR, DEMs, and digital soil surveys) have allowed for the refinement of the Illinoian boundary and greater detail in mapping the valleys.
-The Lowell and Danville quadrangles were mapped in FY16 (Clark et al., 2017a,b; Tassier-Surine et al., 2017a,b) as well as the Sperry and West Burlington quadrangles in FY17 (Clark et al., 2018a,b; Tassier-Surine, 2018a,b).
+The majority of the drill cores and outcrops for those studies were to the north and east of the Donnellson Quadrangle and provide the stratigraphic framework for the mapping area.
+Additional data available since that time (LiDAR, DEMs, and digital soil surveys) has allowed for the refinement of the Illinoian boundary and greater detail in mapping the valleys.
+Previous mapping under the STATEMAP program included the Lowell and Danville quadrangles in FY16 (Clark et al., 2017a,b; Tassier-Surine et al., 2017a,b), the Sperry and West Burlington quadrangles in FY17 (Clark et al., 2018a,b; Tassier-Surine, 2018a,b), and the Mount Pleasant and Salem quadrangles in FY18 (Clark et al., 2019a,b; Tassier-Surine et al., 2019a,b).
 The only other surficial map of the area consists of the Des Moines 4° x 6° Quadrangle at a scale of 1:1,000,000 (Hallberg et al., 1991).
 Several Iowa Geological Survey (IGS) field trip guidebooks outline the Pleistocene, Devonian, and Mississippian stratigraphy (Witzke et al., 2002; Witzke and Tassier-Surine, 2001), but their focus is on the area near Burlington (to the east).